diogogithub/gnu-social/README.md

 support the Twitter API.

 GNU social supports open standards (such as OStatus
-<https://www.w3.org/community/ostatus/>) that lets users in
+<https://www.w3.org/community/ostatus/> and ActivityPub <https://activitypub.rocks/>) that lets users in
 different networks follow each other.
 It enables a distributed social network spread all across the
 Web.